BRTB seeks public comments on Train Detection & Worker Warning System, MD 45: Padonia Road to Wight Avenue projects

 Open for Public Review

-The Baltimore Regional Transportation Board (BRTB) welcomes comments through Monday, February 6, 2017 on updates to the 2017-2020 Transportation Improvement Program (TIP) for the:
+The Baltimore Regional Transportation Board (BRTB) welcomes comments through Friday, June 9, on updates to the 2017-2020 Transportation Improvement Program (TIP) for the Fixed Location Train Detection and Worker Warning System project; and MD 45: Padonia Road to Wight Avenue project.

-The BRTB is scheduled to vote on these amendments on Tuesday, February 28 at 9 a.m.
-Details of the amendments and comment period are below.
+The BRTB is scheduled to vote on the amendments on Tuesday, June 27 at 9 a.m.
+Details of the amendment and comment period are below

 ABOUT THE TIP